 A good business plan can help you in multiple areas.
 One of the most important is that it can help you when you apply for commercial truck financing.
 A well-written executive summary alone may be enough to explain why finance companies should extend you a loan.
 Beyond the broad strokes, a good business plan will detail how your business is going to operate, from sales and marketing to pricing, business operations, fleet management and other considerations.

 More than anything, the very act of writing a business plan can help you articulate exactly what type of trucking company you want to operate.
-For example, will your business be a sole proprietorship, an S-corp, a C-corp or a limited liability company?
+For example, will your business be a sole proprietorship, an S-corp, a C-corp or a limited liability company – you need to compare different corporations to understand what is best for you.
 Do you plan to focus on long-haul or short-haul trucking?
 Should you buy trucks, or acquire them via an operating lease?
 Will you be an owner-operator?
 Do you have future expansion plans?
 Have you budgeted for ancillary costs?
 What are your financial projections?
 These questions, among many others, should be resolved as you go through the process of formalizing your business plan.

 The trucking industry is highly regulated.
 Before you can even get rolling, you’ll need to understand and acquire the necessary licenses, truck permits and other documentation to operate a trucking company.
 Some of these required documents include:

 - A USDOT number